pjoos/NFL_Project/README.md

 webscraping_main.py generates .csv files for easy analysis of NFL data.
 This is done by webscraping the data from Pro-Football-Reference and storing it in .json files.
 All the user has to do is edit the variables listed below the header.
 These are:

 ## Variables to specify
-- data_folder_loc: The folder location for your .json files
+- data_folder_loc: The destination folder for your .json files
-- model_folder_loc: The folder location for your .csv file
+- model_folder_loc: The destination folder for your .csv file
 - model_filename: The name of your .csv file
 - which years you want
 - start and ending weeks